Grand-Place: Events

 Festivities and cultural events are frequently organised on the Grand-Place, such as sound and light shows during the Christmas and New Year period as part of the "Winter Wonders", as well as concerts in the summer.
 Among the most important and famous are the Flower Carpet and the Ommegang, both taking place in the summer.
 The Belgian Beer Weekend, an event dedicated to Belgian beers, during which small and large breweries present their products at the Grand-Place, has taken place since 2010.
 The square has also been used for community gatherings and public celebrations, such as receiving athletes following sporting events.

 Flower carpet

 Every two years in August, coordinating with Assumption Day, an enormous flower carpet is set up in the Grand-Place for three to four days.
-On this occasion, nearly a million colourful begonias are set up in patterns forming a carpet-like tapestry, and the display covers a full 24 by 77 m, for area total of 1800 m2.
-The first Flower Carpet was created in 1971 by the Ghent landscape architect Etienne Stautemans in an effort to advertise his work, and due to its popularity, the tradition continued in subsequent years.
-Starting in 1986, the event has been regularly held biannually, each time under a different theme, with the Flower Carpet now attracting a large number of local and international visitors.
+On this occasion, nearly a million colourful begonias or dahlias are set up in patterns forming a carpet-like tapestry, and the display covers a full 24 by 77 m, for area total of 1800 m2.
+The first Flower Carpet was created in Brussels in 1971 by the Ghent landscape architect Etienne Stautemans in an effort to advertise his work, and due to its popularity, the tradition continued in subsequent years.
+Starting in 1986, the event has been regularly held biannually, each time under a different theme, with the Flower Carpet now estimated to attract between 150,000 and 200,000 local and international visitors.